BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Which is best: MM or MC?

 MM cartridges paired with turntables still appeal to the masses because of its affordability and fewer gadget requirement.
-The leverage that makes a difference in the sound quality between the two is their weight.
-MCs are made with lighter material that can delicately trace and read with more detail the grooves on a record than MMs.
-High-end MMs can be on par with MCs on sound quality with a plus on the advantages of maintaining it for easy replacement of the needles like those of the Ortofon 2m bronze and Rega Exact MM cartridge.
+The leverage that makes a difference in the audio quality between the two is their weight.
+MC (moving coil cartridges) are made with lighter material that can delicately trace and read with more detail the grooves on a record than MMs.
+High-end MMs can be on par with MC cartridges on audio quality with a plus on the advantages of maintaining it for easy replacement of the needles like those of the Ortofon 2m bronze and Rega Exact MM cartridge.